Map Name: 2022-2023 Roosevelt Continuous Improvement plan

 Critical Initiative

-• Staff will complete three personal growth checks and list strategies or adjustments made to reach goal
+• Staff will complete a personal growth check and list strategies or adjustments made to reach the goal.

 • Staff will discuss effective instructional practices at PLC meetings.